• Skip to main content

 • When measuring honey, spraying your measuring cup with Pam or another non-stick cooking spray makes it easier to pour the honey out.

 • The size of chicken pieces varies widely these days, and actual oven temperatures can vary by 25-50 degrees.
-That’s why it is essential to use a meat thermometer to know for sure when they are done.
+That’s why it is essential to use an instant-read thermometer to know when they are done.
 If your pieces are larger or smaller than mine, your cooking time may be more or less.

 📋 Recipe: